jamiekoning/Romulox/README.md

 Next store any `.dat` files that you wish to use.
 You may put them in the same directory as the ROM files, such as `wwwroot/Roms/N64/N64.dat`, or in a different directory entirely such as `wwwroot/Dat/Gen.dat`.
 Be sure to copy the `.dat` files you wish to use into your chosen directories.

 **Note:** You do not have to restart the application each time you copy over new files.

+# Using the Romulox Web Interface

+## Handling Platform Data

 Upon launch you will land at the platform listing page.